 In categorising a realm with one of the attributes found above, several criteria present themselves as relevant.
 I. Assessing its ownership status, it being attributed to either a specific person, a group of people or a nation.
 How opaque is the structure of ownership?
 II.
 The accessibility issue asks for its status of admission.
 Who is allowed “the right of use” or “the right of way” to a realm?
 To what amount are use cases regulated and is there an instance of control?
 III.
 The issue of government agency, closely connected to the ownership structure, executive power, and feedback loops are subject to the interaction of stakeholders.
 Who can propose and decide on use, development and adaption?

 These questions might be originating in an encounter with reality.
 Some inherent exclusivity in a space drew attention to it.
 Through imagination, a vision in how the space could be improved, or used in a more inclusive fashion, might form.
 But when contemplating said imagination, all the hurdles in its realisation inevitably arise.
 How is legitimacy for action or the call to action gained?
-When does this individual concern become a common matter?
-The answer might be hidden in the term «common».
+When and how does this individual concern become a common matter? – The answer might be hidden in the term «common».
 From several individuals with shared interest, a community might form that tries to realise their goal through activism.
 This might include advertising the Action and how the creation and distribution of value for a broader community is an act of empowerment that contains its own legitimation.

 Diving deeper into the notion of the «public realm» we can observe a shift in its understanding.
 In its semantic origins, the public realm was understood as the ground for the political life of a citizen.
 Its contrary, the private realm was designated space for the “existential” life, where basic needs were to be handled and control and influence was not practised based on speech and thought, but based on necessity and hierarchy.
 It was not as much about the question of ownership but more about the questions of rule and governing principles.